 …Would there be widespread hand-wringing about those who dared to question Clinton’s earlier denials of wrongdoing?
 Would congressional Democrats call for Republicans’ resignations and demand new investigations into federal law enforcement?Imagine if the Mueller report scrutinized Clinton instead of Trump

 Hillary Clinton has been the prime target of hatred for women for most of my life.
 If you had a problem with women in general it was Hillary Clinton that was cited as evidence of this problem.
 From the moment she stepped upon the national stage and presented herself and her husband as two sides of the same coin, she has been the target of ire for females by both males and females alike.
 I should have remembered this fact before thinking that she could ever be president, but my desire to not see the United States descend into the hellhole it is now on the path to becoming blinded me to that painful truth.
-The painful truth that is still reiterated in every chant of #lockherup, in the constant conservative and #MAGA refrain of What about Hillary? in the face of any criticism of the Orange Hate Monkey.
+The painful truth that is still reiterated in every chant of #lockherup, in the constant conservative and #MAGA refrain of What about Hillary? in the face of any criticism of their lord and savior, Donald Trump.